learnwithparam/rest-aurora/13-basic-jwt-authentication/README.md

 1. Run `npm install` to install the dependencies
 2. Run `npm start` to run the server

+## Task 01 - Understand Authentication

+- Traditional authentication (stateful)
+- Modern authentication (stateless)

+## Task 02 - Understanding JWT

+- What is JWT?
+- How JWT works?

+## Task 03 - JWT Auth configuration

+- User model
+- Initialize passport middleware
+- Middleware to authenticate user
+- Middleware to attach user to request
+- Mongoose hooks to save hashed password
+- Mongoose method to compare password on the fly

-## Task 01 - Register new user
+## Task 03 - Register new user

-Create user model and register new user through API endpoint
+Create new user using user model through API endpoint

-## Task 02 - Login as a User
+## Task 04 - Login as a User

 Login through API and generate a JWT token

+## Task 04 - Authenticate new user creation endpoint

+Only loggedin user can create new users

+## Task 05 - Delete a user!

+- Mark a user as deactivated
+- Only authenticated user can delete [NEVER EVER DO THIS IN PRODUCTION :)]